subzw0rld/angular4particlesystem/README.md

 The component architecture is highly decoupled and all the configuration like the size of the particle, color of the particle etc. is fed by an external config file.

-### WIP

-Working on the interface through which the user can enter details about a new particle they wish to enter in the system.

 ### Future Release

 I will replace the info-panel with a modal window instead, however I will not overwrite this version, instead I would create a new repository for the future release.